Wyse10/The-Market-Gap-Analysis/README.md

 ### Note on Threshold Sensitivity

-The High Protein / Low Sugar thresholds (currently 45g / 10g per 100g) were tightened during this project from an earlier working version (15g / 5g).
-Because Bakery & Biscuits and Sweets & Candies sit very close together in true penetration (0.12% vs. 0.09%) at the current thresholds, the "winning" category is sensitive to where exactly these cutoffs are drawn.
-We recomputed the recommendation from scratch under the current thresholds rather than carrying over the earlier conclusion, and we'd recommend the same discipline — recompute the full cross-category comparison, don't just re-filter one category — any time the thresholds change again.
+The High Protein / Low Sugar thresholds used in this analysis are set at 45g protein / 10g sugar per 100g.
+Because Bakery & Biscuits and Sweets & Candies sit very close together in true penetration (0.12% vs. 0.09%) at these thresholds, the "winning" category is sensitive to where exactly these cutoffs are drawn.
+We'd recommend recomputing the full cross-category comparison — not just re-filtering one category — any time the thresholds change, to make sure the recommendation still holds.

 # Project Brief: The "Sugar Trap" Market Gap Analysis